Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks On Phase-based Ranging

 \subsubsection{Attack Implementation}

 To realize the outlined attack, Ólafsdóttir~\etal~\cite{Olafsdottir.2017} proposed mixing of the victim signals with locally generated coherent RF carrier signals to realize the required phase shifting.
-However, this requires the attacker to first synchronize to the victim signals.
+However, this requires the attacker to first synchronize to the victim signals on the carrier phase level.
 If possible at all (note the \SI{}{\us} timing of MCPR tones), this approach is highly complex and would be costly and cumbersome to implement.
-Instead, we introduce a new attack variant that allows straightforward implementation.
+Instead, we introduce a new attack variant which only requires a coarsely aligned timing instead of RF carrier synchronization, therefore allowing straightforward implementation.

-We start with our attacker setup from Section~\ref{sec:relay_implementation} to which we add signal manipulation capabilities as shown in Figure~\ref{fig:relay_block_with_phase}.
+We start with our attacker setup from Section~\ref{sec:relay_implementation} to which we add signal manipulation capabilities as shown in Fig.~\ref{fig:relay_block_with_phase}.
 We insert a digital phase shifter~\cite{MACOM.} into one path of the relay, adding phase control to signals traveling from~$\mathsf{B}$ to~$\mathsf{A}$.
+Please note that Fig.~\ref{fig:relay_block_with_phase} represents our experimental realization, with the attenuator and phase shifter in separate signal directions.
+However, insertion into the signal paths is possible in arbitrary other combinations as well.

-Thereby, we completely eliminate the need for RF carrier synchronization.
-However, to achieve distance manipulation, the phase shifter needs to be adjusted dynamically for each carrier signal, according to Equation~\ref{eq:attacker_phase_changes} to forge a phase slope.
-Thus, the phase-shifter setting must be adapted to the legitimate ranging signals.
-To do so, we take advantage of the relay's power detector output signal that we use to obtain the legitimate transmit-receive timing: As soon as $\mathsf{A}$ transmits, the rising power detector output indicates to the attacker that $\mathsf{B}$ is possibly about to respond.
-Thus, we can properly schedule the setting of phase shifts which need to change by~$\Delta \phi_A$ (see Equation~\ref{eq:attacker_phase_changes}) each time the victim parties proceed with the next carrier frequency.
+To achieve distance manipulation, the phase shifter needs to be adjusted dynamically for each carrier signal, according to Eq.~\ref{eq:attacker_phase_changes} to forge a phase slope.
+To do so, we take advantage of the relay's power detector that we use to obtain the legitimate transmit-receive timing: As soon as $\mathsf{A}$ transmits, the rising power detector output indicates to the attacker that $\mathsf{B}$ is possibly about to respond.
+Thus, we can properly schedule the setting of phase shifts which need to change by~$\Delta \phi_A$ (see Eq.~\ref{eq:attacker_phase_changes}) each time the victim parties proceed with the next carrier frequency.
+Thereby, a coarse time synchronization to the tone exchange is established.
 Assuming a linearly increasing carrier frequency, \ie, \mbox{$f_i = f_{i-1} + f_\mathrm{step}$}, the phase shifter setting at time $t$, as dictated by the power detector output, is given by:

-Figure~\ref{fig:relay_ranging_attack_synchronization_update}~(top) shows the power detector output before and during a proprietary MCPR procedure between two BLE transceivers~\cite{Dialog.ranging}.
-We clearly observe the effect of the sweeped carrier measurement comprising of $N=40$~successive tone transmissions.
-The rising edges of the power detector output~(bottom) correspond to the times $t$ at which we apply the phase shift $\phi_t$.